 Smoked salmon is a true delicacy.
 It’s flaky, smoky and a flexible main ingredient for a variety of dishes.
 Often, it is thinly sliced and served on bagels with cream cheese or on Melba toast with sliced red onion, lemon and capers.
-You might even find smoked salmon in patés, quiches, pasta sauces and even scrambled eggs.
+You’ll also find smoked salmon in patés, quiches, pasta sauces and even scrambled eggs.
 There are five main forms of smoked salmon, and they vary in terms of both appearance and flavor, stemming from the different curing processes used.

 Here’s a brief overview of the 5 main kinds of smoked salmon:

 - Lox.
 Lox is actually not smoked, but salmon that’s been cured in salt for a few months.
 Not surprisingly, it’s the saltiest of the four types.
 It’s thinly sliced and popular to eat with bagels and cream cheese.

 - Gravlax.
 Another type of cured salmon that isn’t smoked, Gravlax is cured in salt plus sugar, herbs (often dill) and alcohol.
 Frequently it comes with a border of the brine mixture.